vOptSolver/vOptGeneric.jl/README.md

 - Structured problems:
     - specific problem format (2LAP, 2UKP, 2UFLP)

+## Installation

-### Environment:
+### Information
-- julia (v0.6) available on macOS, linux/UBUNTU, windows
+- julia (v0.6) available on macOS, linux, windows for a local use or online on [JuliaBox](https://juliabox.com/) for a distant use
-- vOptSolver is free, open source under [GPL] licence
-- vOptSolver has been tested on macOS, linux/UBUNTU
+- vOptSolver is free, open source under [GPL] licence, tested on macOS, linux/UBUNTU
+-

+### Install
+To do one time on your Julia distribution

 ---